 We invite all who want to become a part of our physics crew as a student or a scientist, to visit us and be inspired.

-Location: Upper floor between tract 1 and 2
+Location: Niche at the 1st floor window between wings 1 and 2

 If people are talking in a room, the window panes partially absorb the sound and thus resonate.
 The extremely small deflections of the pane can be measured using laser beams.
 This method can be used not only to make sound waves visible, but also to determine mechanical material properties.